BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 ---
 [Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol involving static addresses that are used to derive unique on-chain address during every transaction.
 This prevents [address reuse](/guide/glossary/address/#address-reuse) without repeated user interaction, enabling an interaction model for on-chain transactions centred around users.

-For eg: Alice, who runs an NGO, can simply post a static address on her website, and receive bitcoin donations at unique on-chain addresses that only she can identify.
+For eg: Alice can simply post a static address on her website, and receive a bitcoin donations from Bob at unique on-chain addresses.
 The static address itself never shows up on-chain.

 Silent payments also allow users to customize their static address with labels that are detected when payments are received.
 This is a powerful feature providing useful, actionable information in [coin control](/guide/how-it-works/silent-payments/) and [contacts](/guide/daily-spending-wallet/contacts/) while reducing manual efforts.

 ## How silent payments work

 Using the same address for multiple payments tells everybody on the network that these payments were made to the same user.
 Every interaction to get a new address takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
-Silent payments circumvent both these issues by using static addresses.
+Silent payments circumvent both these issues by using static addresses (starting with *sp1*).

 Here's how silent payments make this possible:
 1. The receiver shares/publishes a static payment address
 2. The sender obtains & uses it to derive a unique on-chain address
 3. The sender broadcasts a transaction that pays this derived address
-4. The receiver identifies the payment as theirs by verifying that they control this address
+4. The receiver scans the blockchain & identifies the payment as theirs by verifying that they control this address

 {% include picture.html
    image = "/assets/images/guide/how-it-works/silent-payments/how-silent-payments-work.png"